SrNightmare09/crypto-prediction/README.md

 - Allows user to input to customize the following in the chart - currency, cryptocurrency, time period and time interval

--  Various built-in chart functions such as zooming and downloading the plotted graph, thanks to plotly <!--Link to libraries used in same file ^ -->
+-  Various built-in chart functions such as zooming and downloading the plotted graph, thanks to [plotly](https://github.com/SrNightmare09/crypto-prediction/edit/add-readme/README.md#resources)

 - Data is viewable for every candlestick in the data chart